• Skip to primary navigation

 Set the pork rinds aside in a large bowl.

-3 bowls with crushed pork rinds, beaten eggs, and almond flour
+3 bowls with crushed pork rinds, beaten eggs, and almond flour.

-battered shrimp on a baking sheet
+battered shrimp on a baking sheet.

-Using tongs or your hands, dip each shrimp in the almond flour mixture, beaten eggs, then the pork rind breadcrumbs.
+Step #4: Using tongs or your hands, dip each shrimp in the almond flour mixture, beaten eggs, then the pork rind breadcrumbs.

 Slightly shake off the excess breading and set them aside on a large baking sheet.

-fried shrimp on cooling rack
+fried shrimp on cooling rack.

-fried shrimp on cooling rack
+fried shrimp on a cooling rack

-close up of shrimp on cooling rack
+close up of shrimp on cooling rack.

 Cocktail sauce

 Most cocktail sauces are full of sugar, making them not keto-friendly.
-However, I found this unsweetened cocktail sauce from Primal Kitchen and we LOVE it!
+However, I found this unsweetened cocktail sauce from Primal Kitchen, and we LOVE it!

-I just add a bit of keto sweetener and it tastes just like traditional cocktail sauce!
+I add a bit of keto sweetener and it tastes just like traditional cocktail sauce!

-bottle of primal kitchen cocktail sauce
+bottle of primal kitchen cocktail sauce.

 If you choose to add a sweetener, any sweetener will work.
-However, erythritol-based sweeteners may leave a grainy texture and slight aftertaste.
+However, erythritol-based sweeteners may leave a grainy texture and a slight aftertaste.

-I really like allulose or a monk fruit/allulose blend because they dissolve beautifully and have no aftertaste!
+I like allulose or a monk fruit/allulose blend because they dissolve beautifully and have no aftertaste!
 Powdered is best, but since allulose dissolves so well the granulated variety will work also.

-shrimp on plate with garnishes
+shrimp on plate with garnishes.

 Top tips